fluidity-money/fluidity-app/web/README.md

 Simply use your scaffolder, I like create-vite.
 Then add your project to the `web` folder's `package.json` as a workspace.

-Run an `npm install` and it should be good to go!
+Run a `yarn` and it should be good to go!

 Before you go, chuck a brief description of your app in this file.
 It really helps people get their bearings around the code here.